Puppeteer PDF: Complete 2025 Guide to HTML-to-PDF Generation

 Puppeteer supports injecting external libraries with different methods when generating PDFs from HTMLs or URLs:

-// Method 1: Include external libraries in HTML
+// Method 1: Include library in HTML

-const html = `
+const htmlWithLibrary = `

 <html>